 Organized watersports excursions are a fantastic way to explore the waters of Key West, but sometimes it’s nice to be your own captain.
 For those seeking to enjoy ocean adventures on their own schedule, renting a boat or a private custom charter is the perfect option!
-We offer half and full day rates for our brand new, state-of-the-art vessels, which include a 18′ Hurricane Sundeck Sport, a 16′ Scarab Jet Boat, or a 19′ Deluxe Scarab Jet Boat for the perfect Key West adventure!
+We offer half and full day rates for our brand new, state-of-the-art vessels, which include a 18′ Hurricane Sundeck Sport or a 19′ Deluxe Scarab Jet Boat for the perfect Key West adventure!
 With a convenient departure point located right on the Key West Harbor, you’ll have quick and easy access to the most popular points of interest.
 Snorkel equipment is not included with our rentals so please bring your own gear if you plan to snorkel.

 Where to explore with your rental

 Sand Key (24° 27.138’N, 81° 52.573’W)

 If it’s the coral reef you’re craving, then head to Sand Key, seven miles south of Key West.
 This popular snorkel spot is home to a historic lighthouse and its shallow reef formations are ideal for novice and experienced snorkelers alike.
 Tie your boat up to one of the white-and-blue mooring buoys and swim among the rainbows of colorful reef fish.
 Be sure to wave hi to the Fury Catamaran if you see it!
 This area is specially protected, so please take only photos and leave only bubbles.

 Western Dry Rocks (24° 26.692N, 81° 55.581’W)